Silver Line (DART): Operations

+Service operates seven days a week.
+On weekdays, trains run from 4 am to 1 am, with 30-minute headways during peak periods (5–9 am and 3–7 pm) and hourly service during all other times.
+On weekends and major holidays, trains operate hourly in both directions between 5 am and 1 am.

-The estimated one-way travel time from DART's Shiloh Road station to the DFW Airport/Terminal B station is 60 minutes (and 59 minutes in the opposite direction).
+The estimated one-way travel time from end to end is approximately is 55 minutes.
 These run times include station dwell times of 30 seconds at all stations except for Downtown Carrollton, Addison Transit Center, CityLine/Bush, and 12th Street, where dwell times are one minute.
-Estimated travel time from the DART Orange Line CityLine/Bush station to DFW Airport station is approximately 1.5 hours as it requires travel through downtown Dallas.
+In comparison, estimated travel time from the DART Orange Line CityLine/Bush station to DFW Airport Terminal A station is approximately 1.5 hours as it requires travel through downtown Dallas.

-Each train will be staffed by an engineer and a conductor.
-To allow for flexibility of assignments with a small overall staff, engineers and conductors will be cross-trained, certified, and qualified in both areas.
+Because the trains operate on freight rail tracks, each is staffed by both an engineer and a conductor, unlike light rail services, which have a single operator.
+To maintain operational flexibility with a small workforce, Silver Line onboard staff are cross-trained, certified, and qualified to perform both roles.

 Freight

-As of 2025, four companies move freight along the corridor: the Fort Worth and Western Railroad; the Dallas, Garland and Northeastern Railroad; BNSF; and Kansas City Southern.
+As of 2025, four companies move freight along the corridor: the Fort Worth and Western Railroad; the Dallas, Garland and Northeastern Railroad; BNSF; and CPKC.
 The short line operations are limited to periods of non-peak passenger movements, but the Class I railroads are independently dispatched.